salbang/QuantTrading/weight/sortino_ratio_maximization/sortino_ratio_maximization.md

 # Caution!

-As always, if $m \ll n$, there is a linear combination of the columns of $\mathbf{R}$ that makes the variance of the portfolio 0 and, thus, downside risk 0, too.
+As always, if $m \ll n$, there is a linear combination of the columns of $\mathbf{R}$ that makes the second moment of the portfolio 0 and, thus, downside risk 0, too.
 Therefore, it is recommended to use regularization in such a case.